jrheard/blog/python/caesar.md

 Your program should allow the user to both encrypt messages **and** decrypt them.
 Your program should look **exactly** like this when it's run:

 <asciinema-player src="{{ site.baseurl }}/caesar_cast_1.json" rows="19" cols="80" autoplay="true" loop="true"></asciinema-player>

+Remember that you can write code like `input("Hi there, what's your name?")` to get a string of text from the user.

 Nitty Gritty
 ============